ahammouda/opensource_staging/django_simple_imports/README.md

 * ModelImporter (import_configuration_v2.py)

-* ImportManager (import_managers.py)
+* ImportManager (import_managers_v3.py)

-* SystemImporter (system_importer.py)
+* SystemImporter (system_importer_v2.py)

 ##### Requirements
 * (N.B: Subject to testing):  python 3.6 -- ordering of dependencies effect topological sort outcomes and must remain static

 ##### Status And Limitations
-* Things are 'working' as is (working defined as:
+* Creating objects with m2m dependencies will have require at least O(n) trips to the database.
-* Can only import (i.e. create) one object at a time -- all other field elements must point to dependent references [We call this one element the 'root' element to stick with graph theory terminology])
+This appears to be a limitation of the django ORM however - will nee to do a bit more research to confirm.

 ##### TODO (High Wave Number):
 2.)
 Implement updates (table stakes)